bolt/docs/source/installation.md

 [http://bolt.cm/distribution/bolt_latest.zip](http://bolt.cm/distribution/bolt_latest.zip)

 Extract the .zip file, and upload to your webhost using the (S)FTP client of your choice.
-After you've done this, be sure to chmod the following folders (_with_ containing files) to `777`, so they are readable and writable by Bolt:
+After you've done this, be sure to chmod the following directories (_with_ containing files) to `777`, so they are readable and writable by Bolt:

   - `app/cache/`